-Create Your Favorite Thanksgiving Feast Sides on the Grill!
+Create Your Favorite Grilled Thanksgiving recipes

-Sweet potatoes are a Thanksgiving meal staple.
+Sweet potatoes are a Grilled Thanksgiving Recipes.
 While candied yams and sweet potato casserole are some of the more traditional ways to prepare this delicious side dish, have you ever thought about throwing those sweet spuds right over the open flame for a truly unique and enjoyable flavor?
 Grilling vegetables and starches gives them a unique flavor and can add a new spin on some of our old Thanksgiving Day staple dishes.
 And, if you are tailgating at one of the Thanksgiving Day games, this is a great way to bring a traditional dish out to the parking lot!